-- the lead independent director received an additional cash retainer of \$100,000; - the deputy lead independent director received an additional cash retainer of \$50,000; and - at the meeting of the Board immediately following the 2019 Annual Meeting, each non-employee director received a one-time annual grant of RSUs equal to approximately \$135,000 in value with the restrictions lapsing immediately prior to the election of the nominees for director at the 2020 Annual Meeting (the "2019 RSU Award").
+- the lead independent director received an additional cash retainer of \$100,000; - the deputy lead independent director received an additional cash retainer of \$50,000; and - at the meeting of the Board immediately following the 2020 Annual Meeting, each non-employee director received a one-time annual grant of RSUs equal to approximately \$73,125 in value with the restrictions lapsing immediately prior to the election of the nominees for director at the 2021 Annual Meeting (the "2020 RSU Award").

-If a director was appointed or elected to the Board at any time following the 2019 Annual Meeting but prior to the 2020 Annual Meeting, such director was granted the applicable percentage of the 2019 RSU Award detailed below, effective on the date of such director's appointment: (i) if a director was appointed or elected to the Board within 90 days after the 2019 Annual Meeting, such director was entitled to receive 100% of the 2019 RSU Award; (ii) if a director was appointed or elected to the Board more than 90 days but 180 or fewer days after the 2019 Annual Meeting, such director was entitled to receive 75% of the 2019 RSU Award; (iii) if a director was appointed or elected to the Board more than 180 days but 270 or fewer days after the 2019 Annual Meeting, such director was entitled to receive 50% of the 2019 RSU Award; and (iv) if a director was appointed or elected to the Board more than 270 days after the 2019 Annual Meeting but prior to the 2020 Annual Meeting, such director was entitled to receive 25% of the 2019 RSU award.
-As noted in the table above, Ms. Ehrman was appointed to the Board within 90 days after the 2019 Annual Meeting and received 100% of the 2019 RSU Award.
+If a director was appointed or elected to the Board at any time following the 2020 Annual Meeting but prior to the 2021 Annual Meeting, such director was granted the applicable percentage of the 2020 RSU Award detailed below, effective on the date of such director's appointment: (i) if a director was appointed or elected to the Board within 90 days after the 2020 Annual Meeting, such director was entitled to receive 100% of the 2020 RSU Award; (ii) if a director was appointed or elected to the Board more than 90 days but 180 or fewer days after the 2020 Annual Meeting, such director was entitled to receive 75% of the 2020 RSU Award; (iii) if a director was appointed or elected to the Board more than 90 days but 180 or fewer days after the 2020 Annual Meeting, such director was entitled to receive 75% of the 2020 RSU Award; (iii) if a director was appointed or elected to the Board more than 180 days but 270 or fewer days after the 2020 Annual Meeting, such director was appointed or elected to the Board more than 270 days after the 2020 Annual Meeting but prior to the 2021 Annual Meeting, such director was entitled to receive 25% of the 2020 RSU award.
+Mr. Howard was appointed to the Board effective January 1, 2021, which date was more than 180 days but fewer than 270 days after the 2020 Annual Meeting.
+As a result, Mr. Howard received a grant of 4,131 RSUs representing 50% of the 2020 RSU Award.